top of page

 Trauma Therapy

 Did something terrible that happen to you that still interferes with your life today?
 Have you experienced a traumatic event and had difficulty letting go of it emotionally and mentally?
 Are you frequently reminded of a past traumatic incident?
 Does it affect your daily life?
+Do you wonder if PTSD treatment might be right for you?

 • reliving it in dreams, flashbacks, or intrusive thoughts;